githubtraining/security/responses/01_class-introduction-issue.md

 ### :keyboard: Activity: Close this issue

 1. Read and understand the objective of this module.
+2. Click your profile photo in the upper-right corner of any page, then click `Settings`.
+3. In the user settings sidebar, click `Notifications`.
+4. Under "Vulnerability alerts", configure how you would like to receive notifications when GitHub detects a vulnerable dependency in your repository:
+  - Selecting `UI alerts` displays a banner in the GitHub interface.
+  - Selecting `Web` allows you to access the notifications on GitHub.
+  - Selecting `Email each time a vulnerability is found` sends an email to your default notification email.
+  - Selecting `Email a digest summary of vulnerabilities` sends a digest email with a summary of up to 10 repositories' vulnerability alerts.
+Use the drop-down menu to choose to receive digest emails daily or weekly.
-2. Close this issue when you're ready.
+5. Close this issue when you're ready.
-3. Check for an open Pull Request for next steps.
+6. Check for an open Pull Request for next steps.

 For a printable version of the steps in this course, check out the [Quick Reference Guide]({{ host }}/public/{{ course.slug }}.pdf).